facebook/chef-utils/README_grocery_delivery.txt

 VARIABLES
 =========

-MASTER_PATH - The path where grocery_delivery should keep its SVN checkout and state files.
+MASTER_PATH - The path where grocery_delivery should keep its VCS checkout and state files.
 Defaults to /var/chef/grocery_delivery_work.

-REPONAME - The name of the SVN repo.
+REPONAME - The name of the VCS repo - i.e. the subdir of MASTER_PATH to check out the repo to.
 Defaults to ops.

-COOKBOOKS_PATH - The relative path to cookbooks from within repo.
-Defaults to 'chef/cookbooks'
+COOKBOOK_PATHS - The relative path to cookbooks from within repo.
+Defaults to an array of ('chef/cookbooks').
+You can have multiple entries.
+If you have directories that are subdirectories of others, it'll handle this intelligently.

 ROLES_PATH - The relative path to roles from within the repo.
 Defaults to 'chef/roles'